 Some commercial and industrial developments require installation of special fire protection services.
 While it is the responsibility of the site owner to provide these fire services at the time of building consent application, the developer must design the water reticulation system to meet the required demands, where these are known in advance.
 Where a site owner requires a specific flow and pressure for internal fire systems, it will be the responsibility of the owner to provide any storage, back up facilities or equipment necessary for that level of service from within their own system.

 The requirements for internal firefighting, with reference to automatic fire sprinkler systems, must be designed in accordance with NZS 4541.
-Reference should be made to the Building Code and Council’s water supply bylaw. esign should take into account that Council only permits one fire connection to a single lot and that the connection size must be no greater than the main.
-The system will require a backflow preventer to be installed on the connection.
+Reference should be made to the Building Code and Council’s water supply bylaw.
+The design for any fire connection must take into account on site usage requirements, and any components required (e.g. backflow protection, strainers, meters etc).
+Council only permits one fire connection to a single lot, and that the connection size must be no greater than the public main it connects to.
+The system will require backflow prevention to be incorporated into the design.

 Construction